-Reactive, not proactive
+1. Reactive, not proactive

-For example, you may have noticed many employees starting to show signs of stress, so you implement a flexible vacation policy.
-However, reactive approaches often fall short, since during the time it takes to implement a strategy employees may become burnt out and leave.
-Employee Assistance Programs (EAP) are incredibly important and still relevant for workplaces but also represent a reactive approach in that they are primarily set-up for employees to use once they have hit a major issue.
+For example, you may have noticed many employees showing signs of stress, so you implement a flexible vacation policy.
+However, reactive approaches often fall short since, during the time it takes to implement a strategy, employees may become burnt out and leave.
+Employee Assistance Programs (EAP) are incredibly important and still relevant for workplaces.
+Still, they also represent a reactive approach, primarily set up for employees to use once they have hit a significant issue.

 A proactive approach to wellbeing focuses on preventing problems from arising.
 For example, look at job design and workload to help prevent stress or offer developmental coaching.
-While no one can predict everything about the future, understanding the trajectory of your company and the drivers of wellbeing can help ensure you design an approach that builds strong physical, emotional, mental and social states in your people from the onset.
+While no one can predict everything about the future, understanding the trajectory of your company and the drivers of wellbeing can help ensure you design an approach that builds strong physical, emotional, mental, and social states in your people from the onset.

 Some companies say, “We have gym memberships.”
 Or, “Workplace wellness happens on Tuesday at 5 pm when we offer a yoga class.”
 This is not a holistic approach to employee wellbeing.
-Having offerings such as gym memberships and in-office yoga classes are great, but in order to create a culture of wellbeing, all offerings and programs need to be baked into the company’s culture and the employee lifecycle.
+Having offerings such as gym memberships and in-office yoga classes is great, but to create a culture of wellbeing, all offerings and programs need to be baked into the company’s culture and the employee lifecycle.

-Making it all about productivity
+3. Making it all about productivity

-Balance productivity-based initiatives with genuine care for people’s emotional needs, addressing holistic benefits for both the company and individual.
+Balance productivity-based initiatives with genuine care for people’s emotional needs, addressing holistic benefits for the company and individual.

-Anti-wellbeing cultural norms
+4. Anti-wellbeing cultural norms

-For example, imagine a company sharing that everyone enjoys a flexible schedule.
-As a new employee packs up at 5:30 pm, they get a judgemental look from their colleague.
+For example, imagine a company sharing that everyone enjoys a flexible schedule during employee onboarding.
+However, when a new employee packs up at 5:30 pm, they get a judgemental look from their colleague.
 The employee sits down and conforms to the cultural norm of working late, even though they were supposedly empowered to have a flexible schedule.

 Cultural norms need to support wellbeing strategies and be role modeled by all employees.
 Leadership plays a key role in demonstrating desired behaviors and new program adoption.